 Sheriff Owen said the staff and deputies at the Detention Center is doing an excellent job at staying clean and in good health.
 Nearly a week ago, Sheriff Owen said they released four to six non-violent prisoners from the jail.
 He said this was a part of a jail-wide 'common sense approach' that prioritizes the health and safety of inmates and staff.

-The Sheriff's Office is still limiting in person contact, has suspended all inmate visitations until April 10th.
+The Sheriff's Office is still limiting in person contact, and they have suspended all inmate visitations until April 10th.
 All civilian fingerprinting has also been suspended.

 « Back to News